LiyaoTang/My-Notes/Networks/Networks.md

     - easy to have a shared backbone
     - last mile exposed in the real world - insects, weathers, stealing, etc...
   - Last Mile Trad-off  (last mile also refered as local loops sometimes)
-    - cost of exchanges, distance for the final cable, quality of signal throught the wire
+    - cost of exchanges, distance for the final cable, quality of signal through the wire

-      ​	Note: up tp 4+ km from their exchanges
+      ​	Note: up to 4+ km from their exchanges

     - scalability